Syllabus – Business Research, Summer 2015

-2. Email.
-I will respond to e-mails Monday through Friday.
-Please use the course Email within CourseDen.
+1. Email is the best way to contact me.
+For the fastest reply, use firstname.lastname@example.org please indicate in the subject line which class you are in (or writing to me about).
+You may also use the course Email within CourseDen, but since these messages do not come to my phone it may take slightly longer to reply.
 Most of the time, I will reply within a few hours.
 Sometimes it may take a day or two (depending on the nature of the question).
 I may or may not respond to e-mails on the weekend.

 Note about e-mail courtesy: Remember that e-mailing is not texting and the use of good manners and proper grammar are important, to me AND your future boss!

 Academic Honesty: Students are expected to recognize and uphold standards of intellectual and academic integrity.
 UWG, the RCOB and the Department of Marketing and Real Estate assume as a basic and minimum standard of conduct in academic matters that students be honest and that they present for credit only the results of their own efforts.
-You are expected to work on assignments (other than group work), quizzes and exams (assessments) individually; an act of academic dishonesty will result in a grade of zero for the assignment/assessment and is grounds for dismissal from the College of Business.
+You are expected to work on assignments (other than group work) and quizzes individually; an act of academic dishonesty will result in a grade of zero for the assignment/assessment and is grounds for dismissal from the College of Business.

 Americans with Disabilities Act